Hi, I’m Nicola Salmon

 But it was easy for me to conceive both my boys.

 And this is why I have dedicated my whole life to helping women who are trying to start their families.
 Not because it was difficult for me, but because it was easy.

-If it could be easy for me, as a morbidly obese women with irregular periods, why can’t it be easy for you?
+If it could be easy for me, a fat woman with irregular periods, why can’t it be easy for you?

-Nicola has spoken on several podcasts, online summits and events.
-Contact her if you’d like her to speak at your event.
+Contact Nicola if you’d like her to speak at your event or on your podcast

 – BSc Physical Sciences – University College London

 – MSc Medical Engineering and Physics – King’s College London

 – Diploma in Acupuncture – College of Naturopathic Medicine